Department of Anthropology

 Details Tab Closed

 Career Accordion Open

-What Can I Do with a Master of Arts in Anthropology - Research Emphasis?
+What Can I Do with a Master of Arts in Anthropology - Applied Emphasis?

-The opportunity for graduate students to develop independent research and to conduct original research twoward the development of a final anthropological master's thesis grounds graduate students in a strong foundation in the discipline.
-Research is encouraged in the fields of archaeology, sociocultural anthropology, or linguistic anthropology with archaeological and cultural research possibilities among the many Native American tribes and nations of the Colorado Plateau and the American Southwest.
-International opportunities in North America, Mesoamerica, South America, and Europe are also available.
+The requirement of an internship that involves research, intervention, management, teaching, and advocacy in service to groups and organizations presents opportunities to the graduate student to gain experience in practical application in the fields of archaeology, sociocultural anthropology, or linguistic anthropology.
+Archaeological and cultural research possibilities among the many Native American tribes and nations of the Colorado Plateau and the American Southwest informs the graduate student in their chosen field.
+International opportunities are available in North America, Mesoamerica, South America, and Europe.

-The Sociocultural Track trains students in ethnographic methods, collaborative research approaches provides graduate students with opportunities to work with indigenous communities at the local, regional, national, and international levels.
+Sociocultural Anthropology coursework trains students in ethnographic methods, collaborative research approaches and working with indigenous communities at the local, regional, national, and international levels.
 Opportunities exist in the areas of medical, development, educational and pedagogical anthropology.

-The Archaeology Track trains students in theory, methods, advanced archaeological computing applications, Geographic Information Systems (GIS), lithic, ceramic, rock art, and a number of other materials specialties, as well as cultural resource management.
+Archaeology trains students in theory, methods, advanced archaeological computing applications, Geographic Information Systems (GIS), lithic, ceramic, rock art, and a number of other materials specialties, as well as cultural resource management.

-The Linguistic Anthropology Track trains students to analyze forms of communication and their relation to cultural values and social relations.
+Linguistic Anthropology trains students to analyze forms of communication and their relation to cultural values and social relations.